 Data management capability has different stakeholders.
 Their concerns regarding data and their viewpoints on the success of data management vary.

 For each group of stakeholders, data management will deliver different value propositions.
-A value proposition is either a product or service and benefits associated with it.
-It might even happen, that one data management capability such as data quality, for example, will deliver different values to different stakeholders.
+A value proposition is either a product or service and the benefits associated with it.
+It might even happen that one data management capability, such as data quality, for example, will deliver different values to different stakeholders.
 To identify business values, the business canvas methodology can be used.
-Data Crossroads modified the initial format of business canvas.
-The modified format allows to simultaneously structure business capabilities into different levels, and map them to value propositions and value chains.
+Data Crossroads modified the initial format of the business canvas.
+The modified format allows us to simultaneously structure business capabilities into different levels and map them to value propositions and value chains.

 The methodology is promoted by The Open Group and supports the measurement of different performance types.
 In figure 6, you can see an example of performance measurement of the data quality capability.

 The “Orange” model offers a clear and straightforward method to design and measure KPIs.
 Four dimensions enable data management capability.
 These dimensions are processes, roles, data, and tools.
-Data management capability can be described at different levels of abstractions by detailing these dimensions.
-In Figure 7, you can see an example developed for one of the DQ sub-capabilities: data quality requirements management.
+Data management capability can be described at different levels of abstraction by detailing these dimensions.
+Figure 7 shows an example developed for one of the DQ sub-capabilities: data quality requirements management.

 Processes, deliverables, tools, and roles that enable this capability have been listed.
 Some of these items can be chosen as KPIs.
 Five statuses represent the maturity level of each KPI.
-These statuses are ‘does not exist’, ‘informal’, ‘in design’, ‘in implementation’, ‘ operational’.
+These statuses are ‘does not exist,’ ‘informal,’ ‘in design,’ ‘in implementation,’ and‘ operational.’
 These statuses can be applied to each of the dimensions.
-A process, a deliverable, a tool, or a role may be in ‘design’ status, for example.
+For example, a process, a deliverable, a tool, or a role may be in ‘design’ status.

 When the system of KPIs is developed, the last step is to set up the system of monitoring and measuring KPIs.

-Should the progress not be satisfactory, a gap analysis between actual and desired results should be performed.
+A gap analysis between actual and desired results should be performed if the progress is not satisfactory.
 Then you can plan the actions required to close these gaps.